Burden of disease

 It is an important summary measure for health policy and planning because it quantifies the total impact of health conditions on the individual at the population level, in a comparable and consistent way.

-Studies are undertaken by different groups at an international, national and state level and Queensland Health releases Queensland updates where appropriate.
+Studies are undertaken by different groups at international and national levels.

 Indigenous burden of disease